es-tooling/module-replacements/docs/modules/cosmiconfig.md

 ---
-description: Modern alternatives to the comsiconfig package
+description: Modern alternatives to the cosmiconfig package
 ---

-# Replacements for `comsiconfig`
+# Replacements for `cosmiconfig`

 ## `lilconfig`